Vince Lee (explorer)

-Vincent "Vince" Richards Lee (born 7 November 1938), now retired, has served as a Marine Corps officer, founder and chief instructor of his own mountaineering school, western residential architect, Andean explorer, scholar of megalithic monuments, avocational Southwest archaeologist, and author of several books on many of those subjects.
+Vincent "Vince" Richards Lee (November 7, 1938 – April 17, 2024) was an American writer who served as a Marine Corps officer, founder and chief instructor of his own mountaineering school, western residential architect, Andean explorer, scholar of megalithic monuments, avocational Southwest archaeologist, and author of several books on those subjects.

 Early life and education

-Although born in Gainesville, Florida, Lee and his older brother Claude Jr. were raised in downstate New York.
+Although born in Gainesville, Florida, Lee and his older brother Claude Jr. were raised in New York.
 His father, Claude Francis Lee, was an owner and manager of several Paramount movie theaters in 1930s Florida, and then manager of Paramount's newly formed East Coast public relations division in New York City.
-The Lees were long time friends of Claude Pepper, the redoubtable Florida Senator and Congressman of the Roosevelt and Truman years.
+The Lees were long time friends of Claude Pepper, Florida Senator and Congressman of the Roosevelt and Truman years.
 Recognizing Claude Lee's influence, Pepper named him to his "band of brothers" who advised him at critical times in his career.